Arussell7/Dizplai-Coding-Challenge-Vue/README.md

 ## Issues I would have liked to fix/things I missed

-Given more time would have spent much longer on CSS Did not have time to integrate database, this comes with some data integrity issues with IDs etc. (data stored in temp-data.js)
+Updating CSS
-Needed to implement proxy for back-end calls instead of explicit calls and cors module on backend Would have liked to move backend logic to java
+Need to integrate database, this comes with some data integrity issues with IDs etc. (data stored in temp-data.js) Need to implement proxy for back-end calls instead of explicit calls and cors module on backend Would like to move backend logic to java
-Wanted to implement a call to add poll API into the UI, but didn't have time, api can be called through postman etc. have provided an example json body in example-body.json (you will see the new poll in view results section)
+Implement a call to add poll API into the UI, api can be called through postman etc. have provided an example json body in example-body.json (you will see the new poll in view results section)
 Intended to implement ability to change active poll

 ## Back End Setup (Ensure in back-end directory)